Allergies occur when a normally harmless substance triggers a hypersensitive response from the Immunoglobulin E (IgE) antibodies in your blood.

 Decongestant tablets, sprays and liquids — including sprays containing steroids — are also prescribed to help reduce inflammation in your airways to making it easier to breathe.

 For a longer-term solution, some people undergo immunotherapy or ‘hyposensitisation’.
 This process of gradually introducing more and more of an allergen, such as pollen, can sometimes help your body become less sensitive to it.

 However, for many people prevention commonly involves a conscious avoidance of a substance or environment in which their previous allergy symptoms occurred.

 If you have experienced anaphylactic shock in the past, you might consider carrying an auto-injection kit of adrenaline with you and wearing a medical information bracelet to make people aware of your condition.

 You can reduce your allergy problems through early diagnosis, sensible medication and conscious prevention techniques combined with a healthy diet and a range of beneficial vitamin and nutritional supplements.

 Often described as the mother of all hormones, naturally occurring pregnenolone acts to improve memory and combat depression - and has powerful anti-inflammatory arthritis pain relieving properties.
 In addition to stress and depression, pregnenolone supplementation also entered the antiaging arena to address mental decline and memory loss, and act as a...
 Often described as the mother of all...

-Strengthen your immune system with a thymus supplement A very effective supplement which contains more than 13 known thymic peptides; more than any other supplement on the market.
+This German thymus aids inflammation, arthritis and immunity A very effective supplement which contains more than 13 known thymic peptides; more than any other supplement on the market.
 Provides a general sense of wellbeing.
 Effective for rheumatoid arthritis, reducing painful joints and reducing inflammation.
-Allergy treatment, Thymus extracts are known to...
-Strengthen your immune system with a...
+Allergy treatment, Thymus extracts are known...
+This German thymus aids inflammation,...